-IgG Antibody (Serology) Test – You will self-park and proceed to the main entrance across the street.
+Spike Protein IgG Antibody (Serology) Tests – You will self-park and proceed to the main entrance across the street.
 Greeters can direct you to the phlebotomy clinic in the Smith Building lobby area.

 Swab (Molecular/PCR) Test - Enter the lot and follow the signs for testing.
 You will be checked in upon arrival and wait in your car for your turn.
 A National Jewish Health representative will let you know when it is your turn and will escort you from the car to the testing station.